elwyn-chow/cybersecurity_project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the file [hosts](Ansible/hosts) to /etc/ansible/
+- Copy the Ansible playbook file [pentest.yml](Ansible/pentest.yml) to /etc/ansible/
-- Copy the files [hosts](Ansible/hosts), [pentest.yml](Ansible/pentest.yml), and [install-elk.yml] to /etc/ansible.
+- Copy the Ansible playbook file [install-elk.yml] to /etc/ansible/
+- Copy the Ansible playbook file [filebeat-playbook.yml](Ansible/filebeat/filebeat-playbook.yml) to /etc/ansible/roles
-- Copy the [filebeat-playbook.yml](Ansible/filebeat/filebeat-playbook.yml) and [metricbeat-playbook.yml](Ansible/metricbeat/metricbeat-playbook.yml) files to /etc/ansible/roles
+- Copy the Ansible playbook file [metricbeat-playbook.yml](Ansible/metricbeat/metricbeat-playbook.yml) files to /etc/ansible/roles
+- Copy the filebeat configuration file [filebeat-config.yml](Ansible/filebeat/filebeat-config.yml) to /etc/ansible/files/
-- Copy the configuration files [filebeat-config.yml](Ansible/filebeat/filebeat-config.yml) and [metricbeat-config.yml](Ansible/metricbeat/metricbeat-config.yml) to /etc/ansible/files
+- Copy the metricbeat configuration file [filebeat-config.yml](Ansible/filebeat/filebeat-config.yml) to /etc/ansible/files/
-- Update the [hosts](Ansible/hosts) file to include the IP addresses of the Web, DVWA and ELK machines
+- Update the [hosts](Ansible/hosts) file to include the IP addresses of the Web, DVWA and ELK machines in the sections [webserver] and [elk]
+- Update the filebeat configuration file [filebeat-config.yml](Ansible/filebeat/filebeat-config.yml) to use your ELK Server's IP address wherever 10.1.0.4 is used
+- Update the metricbeat configuration file [metricbeat-playbook.yml](Ansible/metricbeat/metricbeat-playbook.yml) to use your ELK Server's IP address wherever 10.1.0.4 is used
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[public IP address of ELM machine]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+'''bash
+ansible-playbook pentest.yml
+ansible-playbook install-elk.yml
+ansible-playbook filebeat-playbook.yml
+ansible-playbook metricbeat-playbook.yml
+'''